LukeBaber1836/landmark-aesthetics/src/content/faqs/_index.md

   icon: "FaArtstation" ## Icons from https://react-icons.github.io/react-icons/icons/fa6/
   bg_color: "bg-secondary"
 list:
-  - question: "How secure is my financial data on your platform?"
+  - question: "How do I schedule an appointment?"
-    answer: "We take the security and privacy of your financial data very seriously.
-Our platform employs industry-standard encryption protocols to safeguard your information during transmission and storage."
-  - question: "Do you offer phone support?"
-    answer: "Yes, we offer phone support for all customers.
-Contact us during business hours for assistance."
+    answer: "You can schedule an appointment by using the online booking form on this our website or by calling our office at 903-589-8989."
-  - question: "Can I use my own domain?"
+  - question: "How can I reschedule or cancel my appointment?"
-    answer: "Yes, you can use your own domain with all plans.
-Go to your account settings to set up your custom domain."
+    answer: "You can reschedule or cancel your appointment by contacting us at least 24 hours in advance.
+Please call 903-589-8989 to make any changes."
-  - question: "Do you offer a discount for annual plans?"
+  - question: "Do you requrie a consultation before treatment?"
-    answer: "Yes, we offer a 20% discount on all annual plans.
-Contact us for more information."
-  - question: "Can I change my password?"
-    answer: "Yes, you can change your password at any time.
-Go to your account settings to update your password."
+    answer: "Yes, we recommend scheduling a consultation prior to any treatment to discuss your goals and create a personalized plan."
+  - question: "Are there any discounts available?"
+    answer: "We offer seasonal promotions and package deals.
+Please ask about our specials during your visit or check our website for current offers."
-  - question: "Do you offer a free plan?"
+  - question: "Do you require a deposit for appointments?"
-    answer: "Yes, we offer a free plan with limited features.
-Upgrade to a paid plan for full access to all features."
+    answer: "Yes, a deposit may be required for certain treatments to secure your appointment.
+The deposit amount will be applied toward the total cost of the treatment."
 ---